Last Updated: 2023-02-03

 }

-Where PROVIDER is the name of a provider, TYPE is the type of resources to create in that provider, NAME is an identifier you can use throughout the Terraform code to refer to this resource, and CONFIG consists of one or more arguments that are specific to that resource.
+is the type of resources to create in that provider, NAME is an identifier you can use throughout the Terraform code to refer to this resource, and CONFIG

 You can write Terraform code in just about any text editor.
 If you search around, you can find Terraform syntax highlighting support for most editors (note, you may have to search for the word "HCL" instead of "Terraform"), including vim, emacs, Visual Studio Code, and IntelliJ (the latter even has support for refactoring, find usages, and go to declaration).